 This lens is also very lightweight, compact, and travel-friendly.
 Its mighty zoom range takes away the need to carry and swap between multiple lenses.
 Moreover, it has a tough and weather-resistant build.

-Note that compared to the other zoom lenses mentioned above, this lens has less wide-angle potential and is not as good for videos (due to its variable aperture).
+Note that compared to the other zoom lenses mentioned above, this lens has less wide-angle potential and is not as good for videos or low light (due to its variable aperture).

 A spectacularly sharp, fast & portable lens with the same quality as pricier lenses